k-samuel/faceted-search/README.md

 `

 ## Aggregates
-The main advantage of the library is the quick and easy construction of aggregates.
+The main advantage of the library is the fast and simplified building of aggregates.

-Simply about aggregates.
+Aggregates in Simple Terms

 <img align="left" width="100" vspace="4" hspace="4" src="https://github.com/k-samuel/faceted-search/blob/master/docs/filters.png">
-We have selected a list of filters and received as a result a list of products suitable for these filters.

-In the user interface, we need to display only the general types of filters for the selected products and the number of products with a specific filter value (intersection).

-When user select each new parameter in the filters, we need to calculate the list of available options and their number for new results.
+Imagine that a user has chosen several filters in the interface.
+We need to update the interface so that only filters compliant with the user’s choice (overlapping product properties) are represented in a list of available filters.
+We also have to display a number of available products hidden behind each filter.

+Every time a user selects a new parameter, аt the code level, determine how many options are available based on the user's selection and display a new list of filters in the interface

-This is easy enough.
-Even if the goods have a different structure of properties.
+This is simple enough, even if products have different structure of properties.
 ```php
 <?php
   $query = (new AggregationQuery())->filters($filters);